AnyChart/docs.anychart.com/Basic_Charts/Sankey_Diagram.md

 **Note 1:** It is possible to add custom fields to your data - see the [Labels and Tooltips](#labels_and_tooltips) section of this article.

-**Note 2:** за логичность данных юзер отвечает сам (см. sankey у гугла)
+**Note 2:** You should avoid creating cycles in the data: if A links to itself, or links to B which links to C which links to A, chart cannot be drawn (?).

 In the following sample, there is a Sankey with nodes organized in three columns.
-The `"USA"` and `"China"`, unlike other nodes in the first and third columns, are linked directly.
+The `"USA"` and `"China"`, unlike other nodes in the first and third columns, are linked directly (?).

 ```
 // create data